shreyanshsaha/stm32f3-pwm/README.md

 # STM32F3 Phase shifted PWM signal

-For a project, we needed to generate two pwm signal with 55% duty cycle and a phase shift of 180 degrees.
+For our project, we needed to generate two pwm signal with 55% duty cycle and a phase shift of 180 degrees.

 We wanted a powerful microcontroller and hence we went with stm32.
 We also wanted to have hardware timer attached to the pins directly instead of using software to toggle pins.